 Recent policy updates have resulted in education focusing on a learning outcomes approach (European Commission, 2011c).
 This is significant in that an outcomes based approach acts as an enabler of RPL and such systems that allow for the accreditation of non formal and informal learning.
 The European Qualifications Framework for Lifelong Learning focuses on the results of a learning process, or the achievement of learning outcomes, which can be achieved through formal, non-formal or informal means as opposed to the length of time of a programme of study.
-Therefore, when validating formal, non-formal or informal learning it is the achievement of learning outcomes which is at the core of the process (European Commission, 2011d).
+Therefore, when validating formal, non-formal or informal or informal core of the process (European Commission, 2011d).
 Programmes are written in terms of learning outcomes.
 Achieving the learning outcomes is a requirement of any student regardless of the assessment method in order to gain the required credits.